HangfireIO/Hangfire.io/pricing/index.md

             <h3>What is the buying process?</h3>
             <p>
                 Click the <em>Buy Now</em> button and put in your info.
 Your license will be associated with the email address you use.
-I'll generate your download URL and email it to you within 24 hours.
+You'll receive the latest Hangfire Pro immediately, and I'll generate your credentials for a private NuGet server and email them to you within 24 hours.
+I can also give you access to the private GitHub repository on your request.
             </p>

             <h3>Which currencies do you accept?</h3>